Skip to main content

 2. Choose Edit.

-3. Update the name and/or Max Concurrent Calls.
+3. Update the name and/or Max Concurrent Calls (and other available settings).

 4. Save your changes.